Max Hoffman House

-Max Hoffman House is a Frank Lloyd Wright designed waterfront home in Rye, New York built in 1955 for European automobile importer Max Hoffman.
+Max Hoffman House is a Frank Lloyd Wright designed waterfront home in Rye, New York, United States, built in 1955 for European automobile importer Max Hoffman.

-History

 Hoffman had commissioned Wright to design the Hoffman Auto Showroom for his Jaguar dealership at 430 Park Avenue in New York City in 1954.
 The following year, Wright designed a large single-story L-shaped home and garden for the Hoffmans on the shore of North Manursing Island overlooking Long Island Sound.

-The Max Hoffman House was later owned by Emily Fisher Landeau and Alice and Thomas Tisch.
-In 2019, Marc Jacobs acquired the home for $9.18 million.
+The Max Hoffman House was purchased in 1972 by Emily Fisher Landau, who sold it in 1993 to Tom & Alice Tisch (son and daughter-in-law of former CBS president and CEO Laurence Tisch).
+In 2019 the house was sold to fashion designer Marc Jacobs for $9.175 million.

-Design

-Constructed of stone, plaster, and slate roof, with a copper-trimmed fascia, the 5791 sqft single-story home sits on a 1.97-acre lot and features a Japanese-style garden designed by Stephen Morrell, curator of the John P. Humes Japanese Stroll Garden in Locust Valley, New York.
+Constructed of stone and plaster, with a slate roof and a copper-trimmed fascia, the 5791 sqft single-story home sits on a 1.97-acre lot and features a Japanese-style garden designed by Stephen Morrell, curator of the John P. Humes Japanese Stroll Garden in Locust Valley, New York.
 In 1972 Taliesin Associated Architects built an additional wing to the north.
 An interior renovation in 1995 was designed by architect Emanuela Frattini Magnusson.